BlackLanzer/Feature-based-image-classificator/docs/usage.md

 Once you've setup all the parameters, click on *Create Codebook* button to start the codebook creation process.
 This will extract the keypoints from each image of the training subset and then cluster them in the desired number of codebook entries.

-*KMeans* is used as clustering algorithm.
+*KMeans* is used as clustering algorithm for SURF, SIFT and KAZE.
+*KMajority* is used for ORB.

 The resulting .cbk file contains an header with the parameters used to create the codebook (which will later be needed during the testing part) and the matrix representing the codebook data.